 Randy is past food pantry manager and present volunteer at First Lutheran Church.
 He is a recipient of the American Red Cross's Heroes of the Heartland award in 2016 as well as a recipient of the Certificate of Achievement for Exceptional Volunteer Service by Iowa State University Extension and Outreach 2018.

 He is a retired dentist and has been an avid gardener for over 40 years.

 Ron has a BA from UNI in Education and MA from the University of Iowa in Educational Administration.

 He is a former teacher, coach, Jr./Sr. High Principal and a retired VP at American Pop Corn Company,

-He also is an elected and current Board member of the Plymouth County Extension Board, Board Member Siouxland Center for Active Generations and a session member First Presbyterian Church.
+He is a former volunteer activities includes Plymouth County Extension Board Siouxland Center for Active Generations Board, and a session member First Presbyterian Church.

-He is a master gardener and also enjoys golf, duplicate bridge.
+He is a Master Gardener and enjoys golf, duplicate bridge and especially

 Stacie has a passion for speaking and leadership.
 In 2014, she joined the John Maxwell Team and is a certified John Maxwell speaker, trainer and coach.
 She worked alongside John Maxwell and his team in March of 2018 in Costa Rica; helping train leaders in their government, educational system and businesses.